flowdock/api-docs/docs/Tags.md

 ### Comments
 > _DISCLAIMER: This tag type is likely to change in the near future._

-[Team Inbox comments](Message-Types) get a tag of the form `influx:3456` to store a reference to the id of the (parent) commented Inbox item.
+[Team inbox comments](Message-Types) get a tag of the form `influx:3456` to store a reference to the id of the (parent) commented Inbox item.

 Example: